AbubakarAliyuBadawi/BlueyeROV_Autonomous_Docking/README.md

 # Blueye Drone Docking System

-A modular system for guiding a Blueye underwater drone to an autonomous docking station using USBL (Ultra Short Baseline) positioning data.
+A modular system for guiding a Blueye underwater drone to an autonomous docking station using USBL (Ultra Short Baseline) positioning data with the [Blueye SDK](https://github.com/BluEye-Robotics/blueye.sdk).

 ## Overview